Procrastination Quotes: Funny, Inspiring, and Helpful Quotes about Procrastination

 “What may be done at any time will be done at no time.”

-Source unknown, attribtued to a Scottish proverb
+Source unknown, attributed to a Scottish proverb

 “The essence of procrastination lies in not doing what you think you should be doing, a mental contortion that surely accounts for the great psychic toll the habit takes on people.
 This is the perplexing thing about procrastination: although it seems to involve avoiding unpleasant tasks, indulging in it generally doesn’t make people happy.”